MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpclientnonscriptable3-promptforcredentials.md

 ## <a name="property-value"></a>Eigenschaftswert

-Gibt an, ob das Dialogfeld zur Eingabe der Anmelde Informationen für die Verbindung aktiviert ist.
+Gibt an, ob das Dialogfeld "Eingabeaufforderung für Anmeldeinformationen" für die Verbindung aktiviert ist.

 ## <a name="error-codes"></a>Fehlercodes